 Everything requires communications for website (writers) and I think I even saw a job announcement one time for psychologists in public health understanding behavior and sociology people who understand systems.
 Policy and partner engagement…a host of fields that someone could pursue a career in with a MPH.

-3. Which parts of the UNR curriculum are especially relevant for students interested in communication advocacy?
+3. Which parts of the University of Nevada, Reno online MPH curriculum are especially relevant for students interested in communication advocacy?

 The CHS 701 Social and Behavioral Dimensions of Health component has a lot of communications underpinnings.
 There are also capstone courses that people can take and apply to communications.

 Communications in public health is mostly understanding who is affected and what’s the problem and then understanding how they interact and view the world and what barriers they have.
 There are many ways to apply the current curriculum to community engagement and health work.

 4. What traits or skills are important for a community health advocate?
 How does the Nevada online Master of Public Health program help improve those skills?

 The most important skill is understanding the health care system and public health, particularly epidemiology and understanding the issues that affect the population.
 You should have a basic understanding about the dynamics of the community/neighborhood.